• Skip to main content

 Connect 3 lemons together using nails, coppers and alligator clips to form a chain

-4. In the first lemon, connect the copper to the long leg of the LED light.
+4. In the first lemon, connect the copper to the long leg of the mini LED bulbs.
 In the last lemon, connect the nail to the shorter end of the LED light (the shorter leg comes out of the flat side of the LED).

 5. Voila!
 You have made a battery.